 This one kind of goes without saying but a caravan comes with a lot more home comforts than a tent.
 Don’t get me wrong, a tent has more room (or at least our massive one does), but that space isn’t optimised and a lot of your things are left on the floor or piled into corners.
 However, in a caravan, every bit of space is used.

-Things like keeping your clothes in a cupboard, sitting on a sofa with a hot up of tea while watching the kids run around and play are little luxuries that I’ve found and fallen in love with this summer.
+Things like keeping your clothes in a cupboard, sitting on a sofa with a hot cup of tea while watching the kids run around and play, are little luxuries that I’ve found and fallen in love with this summer.

 Finally, number 5 is the reason why we bought the caravan in the first place.
 Last summer we had to abandon a trip mid-weekend because some gale force winds appeared and literally flattened the tent, breaking a pole in the process.

 This year we headed out in the caravan for 4 out of the 6 weekends of summer, only pausing when hubby had to be at work.
 The weather has included rain, sun and plenty of winds.
 All of which were hardly felt in the caravan.

 And that’s exactly why we bought it.
 We wanted it to help us go away and enjoy adventures no matter the weather, no matter how long we had (even if it’s only one night), and no matter the time of year (can we say heater!!).

 Overall, we wanted to be able to extend our camping adventures past just the warm summer months, and not have to depend on the weather to go.
 We’re thrilled that this summer has proved that we can do exactly that.